OLonsdale/DocToJson/README.md

 Supports uploading multiple files in a single request to produce one combined JSON document.

 Includes an in-app JSON Schema builder for defining or editing output structure.
-This can take a JSON document to create a schema automatically, and supports arbritrerally deep documents.
+This can take a JSON document to create a schema automatically, and supports arbitrarily deep documents.

 Stores schema and request history in browser Local Storage.